xuyangzhou461-hash/Ternary-arithmetic-and-logic-circuit-cadence-schematics/README.md

 # Compatibility Warning
-Read if you wish to use the recreate the provided schematics:
+Read if you wish to recreate the provided schematics:

 **You need**: tsmc18rf technology library, Stanford CNFET models, Cadence Virtuoso, original parameters from references.